GaParmar/clean-fid/README.md

 ---

 ## CleanFID Leaderboard for common tasks

+We compute the FID scores using the corresponding methods used in the original papers and using the Clean-FID proposed here.
+All values are computed using 10 evaluation runs.
+We provide an [API](#cleanfid-leaderboard-api) to query the results shown in the tables below directly from the pip package.

+If you would like to add new numbers and models to our leaderboard, feel free to contact us.

 **CIFAR-10**
 | Model	| Checkpoint	| Reported-FID	| Legacy-FID (reproduced)	| Clean-FID	| Reference Split	| # reference images used 	| # generated images used	| dataset_name	| dataset_res	| task_name	|